diffblue/gitlab/doc/operations/index.md

 Metrics help you understand the health and performance of your infrastructure, applications, and systems by providing insights into your application's reliability, stability, and performance.
-GitLab provides an out-of-the-box dashboard, which you can extend with custom metrics, and augment with additional custom dashboards.
+GitLab provides a default dashboard that you can extend with custom metrics, and augment with additional custom dashboards.
 You can track the metrics that matter most to your team, generate automated alerts when performance degrades, and manage those alerts - all within GitLab.